mariapazpl/Patria/README.md

 # Patria-Website

 Patria - A web platform dedicated to food enthusiasts, offering a unique blend of a blog section for sharing traditional recipes and a marketplace for buying and selling home-cooked meals.
-The website contains a fully functional login, register and logout system.
-A demo video is attached.
+UX/UI design principles were used to create an attractive and functional interface.
+There is also a register/login/authentication system.
+A demo video is attached!

 ## Technologies Used